David Goffin

 David Goffin (/fr/; born 7 December 1990) is a Belgian professional tennis player.
-He achieved a career-high ATP singles ranking of world No. 7, making him the highest-ranked male player from Belgium in tennis history and also the first and only Belgian man to be ranked in the Top 10.
-He is currently the No. 3 Belgian player.
+He achieved a career-high ATP singles ranking of world No. 7, making him the highest-ranked Belgian male player in tennis history and also the first and only Belgian man to be ranked in the Top 10.

 Goffin has won six ATP titles and reached nine other finals, most notably at the 2017 ATP Finals.
 Goffin's breakthrough came at the 2012 French Open, where he was a lucky loser making his major debut.
 He reached the fourth round before losing to Roger Federer in four sets.
 Goffin has since reached four major quarterfinals, at the 2016 French Open, and the 2017 Australian Open, and the 2019 and 2022 Wimbledon Championships.
 At the 2017 ATP Finals, Goffin defeated Dominic Thiem, world No. 1 Rafael Nadal and world No. 2 Roger Federer en route to the final where he lost to Grigor Dimitrov.

 Playing style and endorsements

-Goffin plays a baseline-oriented game, and he is considered to be an offensive baseliner, with accurate and powerful groundstrokes.
-He has a good forehand, which he uses to good effect and to move opponents around the court, but his two-handed backhand is his strongest shot, particularly down-the-line.
-It is considered to be one of the best two-handers on tour.
+Goffin plays a baseline-oriented game, and he is considered to be an offensive baseliner, with accurate groundstrokes.
+He uses his forehand to move opponents around the court, but his two-handed backhand is another strong shot, particularly down-the-line.
 Both wings are capable of producing winners.
-He is also one of the best returners in the game, winning 53.9% of second serve return points in 2017.
-He has a good serve, capable of reaching 125 mph.
-He is an excellent mover around the court as well, and also excellent at retrieving tricky balls.
+He is also one of the best returners in the game, winning 50% of second serve return points in his career.
+He has a fast serve, capable of reaching 125 mph.
+He moves around the court quickly, and is also excellent at retrieving tricky balls.
 He is solid at the net, but this isn't one of his major assets.

 Goffin is sponsored by Wilson for his racquets and Asics for his clothing and footwear.
 He uses the Wilson Blade 98 18x20 Countervail racquet.